Bladder Cancer: Immunotherapy

 These side effects often go away within a few days after the treatment.
 Still, make sure you know what to watch for and when you need to contact your doctor.

 - Skin changes, like itchy rashes, redness, blistering, cracking, and dryness

 Most of these side effects can be treated, and some can even be prevented.
 Talk to your treatment team to learn what you can do to help manage side effects.
 Be sure you know when you need to let your healthcare provider know about side effects.
 Most of them go away after treatment ends, but some can become long-term problems.

 Working with your healthcare provider

-Talk with your healthcare providers about what signs to look for and when to call them.
+Talk with your healthcare providers about what side effects to look for and when to call them.
 For example, it's normal to have a slight fever after immunotherapy.
-However, if you have a lingering fever of 101.5°F (38.6°C) or higher or other symptoms that last for more than 2 days, call your healthcare provider.
+But if you have a lingering fever of 101.5°F (38.6°C) or higher, or other symptoms that last for more than 2 days, call your healthcare provider.
 It could be a sign of infection.
 Make sure you know what number to call with questions or problems.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.

 Richard LoCicero MD,Kim Stump-Sutliff RN MSN AOCNS,Lu Cunningham